denisborovikov/remote-test/README.md

 - `GET http://localhost:4000/people?name_like={substring}`: search for people where the name includes `{substring}`
 - `POST http://localhost:4000/people`: create a new person
 - `PATCH http://localhost:4000/people/{id}`: update the person with id `{id}`

+## My notes

+- The API request to `/people` endpoint returns a full set of data about every user, so technically, requests to `people/userID` endpoints are redundant.
+Assuming that this is only because of the simplified implementation of the test API and not an intentional behavior, I requested `people/userID` every time I needed the full user data.

+- On the people list page, if the user hovers the mouse cursor over the table cell with the Edit link or focuses it using a keyboard, API runs data prefetching for this row's member in the background.
+If the user clicks the link, the next page seems to load faster.